femtests/06.19/README.md

 Hello!
 ======

-THe server does not really have an interface, except this readme.
+The server does not really have an interface, except this readme which will appear when accessing the root (it is not really valid HTML but browsers nowadays are smart enough to put in the missing pieces)

-Let's try that I took the opportunity to try out the [AIOHTTP](https://aiohttp.readthedocs.io/en/stable/) library.
+So I took the opportunity to try out the [AIOHTTP](https://aiohttp.readthedocs.io/en/stable/) library.

-the server is a bare minimum and I didn't reallly finish with the unittest.
+The server is a bare minimum and I did not really finish with the unittest.

 Entry points
 ============

 ### `/timestamp`
-Returns the Unix TImestamp since the epch in milliseconds
+Returns the Unix Timestamp since the epoch in milliseconds

 Example: http://0.0.0.0:9990/timestamp
 ### `/files/{id}[?[max_bytes={number of bytes: positive integer}]]`